-Mary's Village is the City's first transitional complex for men in San Bernardino and builds upon projects administered by the Mercy Center since the mid 1980s.
+Mary's Village is the City's first transitional complex for men in San Bernardino.
 The project is a partnership of Mary's Mercy Center, Crestwood Communities, the City, and San Manuel Band of Mission Indians.
-This \$12 million project was funded by a \$7.4 million grant from San Manuel Band with additional funding support from other partners, such as SoCalEdison and others.
+This \$12 million project was funded by a generous \$7.4 million grant from San Manuel Band with additional funding support from other partners, such as SoCalEdison and others.
 Completed in 2022, Mary's Village provides 85 transitional units, vocational education, job training, case management, etc. The project description and the services provided can be accessed online at: www.sanmanuelcares.org/.